 Tango in the Humanities Conference

-Tango in the Humanities: Examining a Multidimensional Art Form Across Disciplinary and Geographic Boundaries Conference is a global tango conference centered on broadening the scholarly discourse on tango, its history, its influence on culture and society, and its application for practitioners.
-Hosted by Emory University, it will feature twenty-three scholars and practitioners from around the world and of a variety of humanistic disciplines, including race and gender studies, political history, musicology, anthropology, ethnomusicology, dance history, and performance.
+Tango in the Humanities: Examining a Multidimensional Art Form Across Disciplinary and Geographic Boundaries Conference was a global tango conference centered on broadening the scholarly discourse on tango, its history, its influence on culture and society, and its application for practitioners.
+Hosted by Emory University, it featured twenty-three scholars and practitioners from around the world and of a variety of humanistic disciplines, including race and gender studies, political history, musicology, anthropology, ethnomusicology, dance history, and performance.

-Many of the collaborators are contributing authors to The Cambridge Companion to Tango, which you can purchase at the link here!
+Many of the collaborators were contributing authors to The Cambridge Companion to Tango, which you can purchase at the link here!

 Research Questions